 What’s An Aggregate?
 (The Final Filt-eer)

 We’ve already shown illustrations of gravel aggregate.
 But it’s important to note that there are many others used in septic systems today.
 Conventional systems are filled with 12″ inches of gravel rock, having a 4” corrugated pipe running their length.
-Other aggregate material can include tire chips, plastic chambers, “styrofoam” style gravel, cement blocks called “T&J Panels”, and sand.
+Other aggregate material can include tire chips, plastic chambers, “styrofoam” style gravel, and panels made from cinder blocks.
+Around our area we use T&J Panels.

 Gravity Fed vs Pump Septic Systems